 - If a person declines to register to vote, the DMV will transmit the person’s name, address, date of birth, and electronic signature to the Secretary of State in case the person decides to register to vote in the future.

 - The Secretary of State will establish procedures to maintain the confidentiality of information obtained from the DMV.

-Lawyers Democracy Fund remains opposed to AVR.
-It is not a beneficial system to adopt, even if it helps ease the passage of a voter ID bill, and it will likely not increase voter turnout.
+Lawyers Democracy Fund remains opposed to automatic voter registration.
+Even if adding the AVR amendment to the bill helped ease the passage of a voter ID requirement in West Virginia, AVR is not a beneficial system to adopt.
+Further, implementing AVR likely does not increase voter turnout, much to the dismay of West Virginia’s legislators.
 LDF will post updates to this page as AVR is implemented in West Virginia.